MoRevolution/ytw/README.md

 # YouTube Wrapped 🎥
+### One of the 20+ knockoffs, and hopefully the one that nudges Youtube to make a real one
 Our attempt at creating a YouTube dashboard that's cooler than your average analytics page.
 Think Spotify Wrapped, but for your YouTube addiction.

 > ⚠️ Warning: This project is still in its "we're figuring shit out" phase.
 Expect bugs, unexpected behavior, and maybe even some magic✨ (seriously we have no clue if we did auth right)